appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-graphql-on-appsmith.md

 }}
 ```

-4. Here we have an object with query key that holds the Graphql query and a variable key with all the variables that need to be posted to the database.
+4. Here we have an object with query key that holds the GraphQL query and a variable key with all the variables that need to be posted to the database.
 5. To fetch the values from the input widgets, use the names of the input widgets and the **.text** method is used to pick the text that's written in the input widgets. (e.g. nameInput.text)
 6. The insert_book_list_one in the mutation lets us add one book to the database.
 7. Now that our api is ready, lets connect this to our UI so that whenever the Submit button on form is clicked we can add a book.